 Elk hair caddis, Royal Wolf, Adams, Black Gnat, Blue-winged olive, various Hex patterns, and Deer hair mouse patterns.
 There are obviously other Flies that will perform well but this is a start.

 You will need stocking foot chest waders with either felt soled or studded soles on your boots.
 Rubber soles without studs are not safe here.
 I also recommend a wading staff for extra stability.
 These rivers are very rocky and swift, with rock on rock bottom in many cases and wading can be challenging.
 Play it safe.
-These rivers are big with lots of current and open areas for the wind to drop into so I prefer 7 and 8 weight rods, 9 - 10 ft.
+These rivers are big with lots of current and open areas for the wind to drop into so I prefer 7 and 8-weight rods, 9 - 10 ft.
 Switch rods will work well here too.
 We have had guests bring center pin rigs with longer rods ( over 12 ft.) and this has worked well.
 You will need a net to handle the Trout and release them unharmed.
-They are very slippery and never quit fighting you, even when landed.
+They are very slippery and never quit fighting you, even when they land.
 This will allow you to snap a quick photo and get the trout back in the water right away.
 Mosquitoes and Black flies can be really tough by early June so bring your DEET.
 We have found the Simms Bug Shirt to work well and fingerless sun gloves too, ( to keep from getting the backs of your hands bit up) and recommend both.
 Amber or copper polarized glasses are helpful and should be in your gear bag.
 Soak in the beauty of some of the most pristine wilderness river settings you will ever find and enjoy.